AstuteSource/chasten/README.md

         --verbose
  ```

-You will notice that the output return `✨ Matching source code:` comparing the source code with checked patterns and finding detailed match of different check, for example: `🎉 Found a total of 1 matches for 'single-nested-if-anywhere-in-module' in`.
+Upon executing this command, you can expect the output to contain informative messages such as `✨ Matching source code:` indicating that the tool is actively comparing the source code against the specified patterns.
+Additionally, you will receive detailed match results, providing insights into the identified checks.

 ## 🌄 Results